andywales83/MS-Project-1/README.md

 - Type git clone, and then paste the URL that you copied earlier
 - press enter to create your local clone

+---
 ## Credits

+### Genreal Credits
+- Brian Macharia - Mentor support, guidance on my idea and how to structure my time working on the project.
+Also for the review of layout, usability and functions.

+- The slack community - for answering questions and providing support wherever it has been needed.

+### Technological Credits
+- Bootstrap 5 - for use of their responsive functionality, the base form layout for the contact page and for the card features used on the testimonials and teachngs sections.
+- CSS Tricks - for use of the code for a full screen Hero Image.
+- W3Schools - for use in troubleshooting and the codes for the Hero Image text box and box shadows.
+- Google Fonts - for the referencing of the required font families.
+- Pixabay & Pexels - for the Hero Image, Instrument images and for the profile and testimonial photos.
+- Balsamiq - for the wireframig of the website during the initial idea concept stage.
+- Code Institute - Whiskey Drop project, for referncing the functionality of the bootstrap responsive breakpoints.
+Also for the referncing of their project README template.
+- MDBootstrap website - for the use of their base code for the footer.
+This was amended to suit the needs of the website.
+- W3C - for testing validity of HTML and CSS